ShareID

 Use the credentials you received from ShareID's team to get an authenticate token and launch an onboarding or authenticate workflow.

-3. Start an onboarding or authenticate flow
+3. Start an onboarding or authenticate flow and get the user workflow result from SDK

 Use your token to start an onboarding or an authenticate.